MIDDLE SCHOOL

 Spanish

 All CRMS students take Spanish in the 7th grade.
 The curriculum emphasizes the National Standards for Foreign Language Education’s 5 C’s: Communication (listening, speaking, reading and writing); Culture (exploring similarities and differences among Spanish-speaking cultures); Connections (to other learning and students’ lives); Comparisons (between languages and cultures); and Communities (exploring and connecting with Spanish-speaking communities).
-In the 8th grade, students who would like to continue Spanish may do so in a year long elective, which culminates with the option to take the New York City’s Spanish Proficiency Exam to receive high school credit and placement into an advanced Spanish class.
+In the 8th grade, students who would like to continue Spanish may do so in a year-long elective, which culminates with the option to take the New York City’s Spanish Proficiency Exam to receive high school credit and placement into an advanced Spanish class.
+In 7th grade Spanish, the units are the school community, food and celebrations, and family.
+In 8th grade Spanish, the units are shopping, health, and travel.

 Physical Education